What Is A No-Closing-Cost Mortgage And Should You Get One?

 However, before you make a final decision, do your homework.
 See if there are any other options you can consider, like asking your seller to pay for part of the closing costs.

-And be sure to shop around so you’ll find a mortgage with the most flexible terms and best rates possible.
-If you’re interested in pursuing a no-closing-costs mortgage, contact a Home Loan Expert at Quicken Loans today.
+And be sure to shop around so you’ll find home loans with the most flexible terms and best rates possible.
+If you’re interested in pursuing a no-closing-costs mortgage, get started today with Rocket Mortgage®.